 41. Named “one of the 300 unmissable events in the world” by Frommer’s Travel Guide that happens on Father’s Day each year, the Beverly Hills Tour d’Elegance is a star-studded parade of 50 of the world’s finest and most exotic automobiles travelling through the streets of Beverly Hills and Rodeo Drive, ranging from Lamborghini and Bugatti to Ferrari and McLaren.

 42. Get fit at Coldwater Canyon Park on its soft surface running track.

 43. Visit the North Cañon Mural by artist Tomokazu Matsuyama at the intersection of North Cañon Drive and Wilshire Boulevard.
 Due to construction of Los Angeles' METRO Purple Line Extension underway through Beverly Hills, a sound wall has been erected and beautified with a painting, Thousand Regards / Shape of Color, commissioned by the City of Beverly Hills.

 44. Explore the literary world at Beverly Hills Public Library.
 With 2-hour free parking adjacent to the library, you have the time to curl up and read a favorite book.

-47. Enjoy 2-hour free parking at one of the many City of Beverly Hills operated lots on S. Beverly Drive, Brighton Way, Rexford Drive and N. Canon Drive.
+47. Enjoy 2-hour free parking at one of the many City of Beverly Hills-operated lots on South Beverly Drive, Brighton Way, Rexford Drive and North Cañon Drive.

 50. Visit the Beverly Hills Visitor Center, the gateway to the city!
-Our Visitor Center Concierge are pleased to help you plan the remainder of your time in Beverly Hills and Los Angeles, provide insider tips and help you shop for Beverly Hills branded merchandise.
+A Visitor Center Concierge is pleased to help plan your time in Beverly Hills and Los Angeles, provide insider tips and help you shop for Beverly Hills-branded merchandise.